pierre-rouleau/about-erlang/doc/erlang-tools.rst

 .. code:: erlang

-      -module(some_example).
+      -module(example).
       -exports([some_function/1, some_other_function/1]).

-      %% This function should be dynamically invoked through sample:some_function/1 -ignore_xref([{?MODULE, some_other_function, 1}]).
+      %% This function should be dynamically invoked through example:some_function/1 -ignore_xref([{?MODULE, some_other_function, 1}]).

       ...